-Installation Continued:
+Installation:

-Step 4: Speed-Capacitor, Inductor & Jog Width by holding M2 + M3: Press M2 to increase the speed setting and M4 to decrease the speed setting (2 to 200 range).
+To Set Speed-Capacitor, Inductor & Jog Width, Power up while holding down M2 + M3.
+Press M2 to increase the speed setting and M4 to decrease the speed setting (2 to 200 range).
 Once you have set the speed value required, press Auto-Tune to save the setting: